loopbackio/loopback-next/docs/site/Tutorials.md

   log-extension: An example extension project for LoopBack 4.
   rpc-server: A basic RPC server using a made-up protocol.
   soap-calculator: An example on how to integrate SOAP web services.
+  express-composition: A simple Express application that uses LoopBack 4 REST API.
 ```

 Please follow the instructions in